seniorgod/ifi-tidal-release/README.md

 I found that repository called ifi-tidal-release here on github, created by ppy2.
 Included are some binaries and some scripts.
 The names of the binaries intended that this is a tidal connect client.
 Because the lack of any description i downloaded the repo and play around with the included stuff.

-I downloaded the git repos to my DietPi based arm-singleboard-computer.
-It turns out, that the binaries runs on ARMv7 on raspbian (perhaps on any LINUX version on ARM).
-All what you need to setup a tidal connect client

-There are some binaries included in the repo.
+I downloaded the git repos to m< arm-singleboard-computer.
+I use a (audio optimized) arm singleboard name sparky from allo.com based on a minimal debian system called DietPi (https://github.com/MichaIng/DietPi).
+It turns out, that the binaries runs on ARMv7 on debian stretch and (more difficult to set up) on debian buster (perhaps on any LINUX version on ARM).
+There are several binaries included in the repo.
 You do not need all binaries and all scripts for a tidal connect client.

+Below you find the description to get that tidal connect client running for Debian stretch and Debian buster on ARM.
+The description ist written initially for stretch.
+Because buster lacks some older libraries there is more to do to get the tidal connect client running on buster.
+The only difference therefore is to load more "older" libraries which ar not present by default in Debian buster.

 These are the basic steps to create your tidal connect client:

 1. install required shared libraries
 2. download the repository
 3. adjust the systemd service description
 4. copy everything to the final directories